-Mike Gillis is a podcaster, an aspiring professional geek, former political roustabout, and comic book fanatic.
+Mike Gillis is a podcaster, an aspiring professional geek, anti-capitalist roustabout, and comic book fanatic.
 He also used to co-host the Mike and Pól Save the Universe! comic book podcast, and is a co-creator of the Ask an Atheist radio show.

 He geeks out for comic books, J.R.R.
-Tolkien’s Middle-earth legendarium, superheroes, the Planet of the Apes, so-bad-they’re-good action and sci-fi movies, the band Queen, Spider-Man, the Venture Bros., the Rockford Files, and Mystery Science Theater 3000.
+Tolkien’s Middle-earth legendarium, superheroes, the Planet of the Apes, so-bad-they’re-good action and sci-fi movies, the band Queen, Spider-Man, the Venture Bros., Back to the Future, the Rockford Files, and Mystery Science Theater 3000.

-Don’t get him started about the problems with the movie Prometheus, Zack Snyder’s Man of Steel, Garfield’s inexplicable change into a biped, or his giant man-crush on James Garner.
+Don’t get him started about the problems with the movie Prometheus, capitalism, Zack Snyder movies, Garfield’s inexplicable change into a biped, or his giant man-crush on James Garner.

-Casey Doran is an aspiring Harry Selden, a psycho-historian planning for the future of the Empire.
+Casey Doran is an aspiring Hari Seldon, a psycho-historian planning for the future of the Empire.
 When not cramming for a discussion panel, he works as an I.T. pistolero for his day job, chips away at a speculative fiction novel and is teaching his infant son percussion with rhythmic spankings.